TADSTech/tadstech/README.md

 ## 🌱 Currently Learning
 - Advanced **Python for Data Science**
 - **React + TypeScript** for robust frontends
-- Exploring **actuarial methods** & insurance-focused analytics
+- Exploring **actuarial methods, quantitative finance** & insurance-focused analytics

 ---

 ## 📌 Goals
 - Build a strong portfolio in **data-driven development**
 - Earn freelance income through coding & analytics projects
-- Transition into an **insurance firm** role as an actuarial scientist
+- Transition into an engineer of data and machine llearning pipelines in order to be able to make **quantitative analysis** on financial trends

 ---